 In March 2012, she found herself performing as a solo artist with the PCC Sympho-Jazz orchestra conducted by the legendary John Clayton.
 In July she performed at the Montreux Jazz Festival in Montreux, Switzerland.
 Viktorija Pilatovic Quintet was an opening act for Chris Dave and Drumheadz at Vilnius Mama Jazz Festival involving artists as Wallace Roney and Ravi Coltrane.

 In 2012 Viktorija received a full scholarship to enter the master's program at Berklee Valencia.
 She performed her original composition “We Could Solve That” with the internationally renowned bassist Victor Wooten in Valencia, at Spain’s iconic Palau de les Arts Reina Sofia performing arts complex.
 After graduation, in 2013 she moved to Quito, Ecuador to teach private classes of Jazz Vocal Performance at USFQ College of Music, Berklee College of Music International Network Member School.
 In 2016 she moved back to Europe.

-Viktorija recorded with Perico Sambeat's Big Band "Voces".
-As well as Xavier Monge's "Poemes Dispars" and Sergio Pereira's award-winning album "Nu Brazil".
+Viktorija recorded with Perico Sambeat's Big Band "Voces", Xavier Monge's "Poemes Dispars" and Sergio Pereira's award-winning album "Nu Brazil".